hghcomphys/hghcomphys.github.io/index.md

 <!-- My name is Hossein Ghorbanfekr.  -->
 On this blog, you'll find my openly shared technical notes and coding examples for the most part about _programming_, _hgh-performance computing_, _machine learning_, and _simulational physics_.

-Hope you find it useful and having fun too :)
+Hope you find this useful and having fun too :bowtie: